The Dinosaurs (1981 book)

-The Dinosaurs is a book published by Bantam Books in 1981.
+The Dinosaurs: A Fantastic New View of a Lost Era is a book published by Bantam Books in 1981.

 Contents

 The Dinosaurs is a 150-page book edited by Byron Preiss, narrated by William Service, illustrated by William Stout; and introduced by Peter Dodson.
 The book gives an overview of new theories (at the time) of dinosaur life, including their social groupings, stages of life, travel, food, appearance and physiology.
 The book includes 70 full-colour plates and many black and white illustrations.

+Reception

+John Corr for The Philadelphia Inquirer said that "This vividly illustrated book attempts to give the reader a closeup look at the daily lives of the massive beasts of the dinosaur period on earth.
+It combines the work of a fantasy artist and a natural history writer; the final work is edited by paleontologist Byron Preiss."